SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-model.md

 ### Properties element

-For each web part the model defines the properties that might be useful to configure the target client side web part(s).
+For each web part the model defines the properties that might be useful to configure the target modern web part(s).
 If you miss certain properties you can simply extend them in the model.
-On some of the properties you'll see a Functions attribute: this attribute contains one or more functions (separate functions via a ;) that are executed when the source web part is mapped to a target client side web part.
+On some of the properties you'll see a Functions attribute: this attribute contains one or more functions (separate functions via a ;) that are executed when the source web part is mapped to a target modern web part.
 The anatomy of a function is the following:

 ```csharp
 {Output} = FunctionName({Input1}, {Input2})